jithujoshyjy/jQuire/README.md

 ### Lifecycle Effects

-These are events that let you run code when an element is attached or detached from DOM using `mount()` and `unmount()` effect functions respectively.
+These are events that let you run code when an element is attached or detached from DOM using `attach()` and `detach()` effect functions respectively.

 ```javascript
 const sidebarST = state({ clicked: false })